avastjohn/HB_Project/README.md

 ##Progress Log

 next goals:
-- make it so that arrows moved out of the codebar update the runList also
+- create registration data persistence
 - make multiples of each arrow so that user can use more than one
-- create registration data persistence
 - be able to save arrowcode for each user

+Nov 22 (Fri):
+- made it so that arrows moved out of the codebar update the runList also
+- tried to create registration data persistence, still struggling on that one

 Nov 21 (Thurs):
 - spent most of the day doing a workshop in class